ballerina-platform/module-ballerinax-twilio/ballerina/Package.md

 Twilio is a cloud communications platform that allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.

-The Ballerina Twilio connector supports the [Twilio Basic API version 2010-04-01](https://www.twilio.com/docs/all), enabling users to leverage these communication capabilities within their Ballerina applications.
+The Ballerina Twilio connector supports the [Twilio Basic API version 2010-04-01](https://www.twilio.com/docs/iam/api), enabling users to leverage these communication capabilities within their Ballerina applications.

-## Set up guide
+## Setup guide

 Before using the ballerinax-twilio connector you must have access to Twilio API, If you do not have access to Twilio API please complete the following steps:

 ### Step 1: Create a Twilio account.

 Creating a Twilio account can be done by visiting [Twilio](https://www.twilio.com) and clicking the "Try Twilio for Free" button.

 ### Step 2: Obtain a Twilio phone number.